osc1blog/osc1blog.github.io/_posts/2023-06-12-get-to-know-pyne.markdown

 ---
 layout: post
-title:  "Get to know: Pyne"
+title:  "Pyne"
 date:   2023-06-12 22:57:34 +0200
 categories: gettoknow interview
+typename: "Get to know"
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.